KaemonIsland/eslint-config-warlock/README.md

 Simply download this package as a devDependency with `yarn add -D eslint-config-warlock`.

-Once it's downloaded run the command `yarn warlock-config-setup` This will install all of the required devDependencies for ever thing to run correctly.
-This command will also create eslint/prettier/husky config files if they aren't already present within your project.
+Once it's downloaded run the command `yarn warlock-config-setup` This command will create eslint/prettier/husky config files if they aren't already present within your project.
 For now eslint will use the [airbnb eslint config](https://www.npmjs.com/package/eslint-config-airbnb) until I find that I need to add additional rules.

 Husky/lint-staged work together to provide git-hooks.
 Here are the following hooks/commands that are called: